HumanSignal/label-studio/docs/source/templates/taxonomy.md

 | [`children`] | Nested values within the taxonomy hierarchy.
 Use this when defining your taxonomy in a single JSON-formatted file. |
 | [`isLeaf`] | Boolean value.
 Use this instead of `children` when working with an API taxonomy.
 The default is `true`.
 When explicitly set to false, the node is treated as a parent node.
 [See below for more information](#API-taxonomies).  |
 | [`hint`] | This string will appear as a tooltip to the user when they hover their cursor over the value. |

+### Securing the taxonomy

+The `apiUrl` must be accessible to Label Studio.
+You can accomplish this in several ways:
+* The URL is public.
+* The URL is hosted on a local server.
+* The URL includes the username and password, for example `http://username:password@example.com/`.

+    While in this case the taxonomy itself is not publicly accessible, anyone with access to view the project's labeling configuration would be able to see the credentials.
+Annotators would also be able to view the credentials through the Network tab in their browser's developer tools.
+* The URL points to your private cloud environment.
+This is the most secure option.

+    [Follow these instructions to set up cloud storage for Label Studio](storage).
+You can then format your `apiUrl` using the appropriate URL format for your cloud service provider: `gs://`, `s3://`, `azure-blob://`.

 ### Flat file format